New to SCMS? //

 New to SCMS?
 We’re so excited you decided to take the plunge into chamber music!
 Trust us, you won’t look back!

 Attending a concert is a great way to spend a winter or summer evening.
-Each concert is preceded by a free 30-minute recital which features a Festival musician or two, performing works that they choose.
+Each concert features a free 30-minute Pre-Concert Recital, which features one or two Festival musicians, performing works that they choose and introduce with informal commentary.
 These recitals are very popular and a great introduction to chamber music.
 You don’t need a ticket and you may sit anywhere you like.

-After the pre-concert recital, ushers empty the hall and then open it again for ticketed patrons for the main concert.
 If you only came for the recital and want to stay for the concert, we typically have a handful of tickets for sale at the door.
-Coffee, cocktails, wine and beer are available for purchase in the Nordstrom Recital Hall lobby, or you may walk one block in any direction for a fantastic happy hour.
+Coffee, cocktails, wine and beer are available for purchase in the Illsley Ball Nordstrom Recital Hall lobby.

 These concerts are exciting, enlivening experiences – when the lights go down and the musicians come out on stage, everyone is paying attention.
-When the music starts, you find yourself completely focused on enjoying the spectacle before you.
-Try not to cough and please don’t clap between movements, unless the joy bubbling inside of you is causing involuntary movements.
+When the music starts, you find yourself completely absorbed in the spectacle before you.
 This is a Festival of Musicians – they come together in Seattle to rehearse, eat together, and perform music for wildly enthusiastic audiences.